 Imports?
 Not So Fast

-The British and German copies of Siren are clearly made from dubbed tapes and sound smeary, small and lifeless.
+The British and German copies of Siren are clearly made from dub tapes and sound smeary, small and lifeless.

 To be fair, Siren has never impressed us as an exceptionally good sounding recording.
-Like other middle period Roxy, records such as Country Life and Manifesto (the albums just before and after), it simply does not have Demo Disc analog sound the way For Your Pleasure, Stranded or the eponymous first album do (the latter two being the best sounding in their catalog).
+Like other middle period Roxy, records such as Country Life and Manifesto (the albums just before and after), it simply does not have Demo Disc analog sound the way Avalon, Stranded or the Self-Titled albums do (the latter two clearly being the best sounding in their catalog).

 But in the case of Siren it’s the imports that are made from dubs.
 It may be a British band, recorded in British studios with a British producer, but the British pressed LPs are clearly made from sub-generation tapes, whereas the domestic copies sound like they’re made from the real masters.

 Go Figure.
-And another thing: when it comes to records, never assume anything.
+And another thing: when it comes to records, never assume.